sspring963/DOM-notes/DOM(1).md

 ## DOM Structure

+When writing web pages and apps, we manipulate the document structure using the DOM.

 The DOM utilizes the Document object to manage HTML and styling information

 The document in each browser is represented by a document object model